kunalbadnagre/kunalbadnagre/README.md

 ### Hi there 👋, My name is Kunal Badnagre
 #### Design and Development
 I am a frontend developer.
 I really enjoy learning languages and frameworks like React.
-I also enjoy ui, ux and design in general.
+I also enjoy Ui, Ux and design in general.

 ## Skills:
 * ⚛ React